andreavitali/MovieBookings/README.md

 ## Features
 - NET 8.0
 - MinimalAPI with validation
-- OpenAPI documentation with Swagger (`POST /api/bookings` and `POST /api/auth/` endpoints are well documented)
+- OpenAPI documentation with Swagger
 - EntityFramework with SQLite provider
 - Unit tests and integration tests